mmahesh/dstack_multiple_gpu/blog_post.md

 dstack run train-mnist-no-gpu
 ```

+dstack automatically provisions the AWS instance required on-demand.

-In order to run the workflows in an automated manner, we create a bash script `run_exps.sh` with the following contents:
+In order to run all the workflows in an automated manner, we create a bash script `run_exps.sh` with the following contents:

 ```bash
 dstack run train-mnist-no-gpu